 When your body activates your immune system, it sends out inflammatory cells.
 These cells attack bacteria or heal damaged tissue.
-If your body sends out inflammatory cells when you are not sick or injured, you may have chronic inflammation.
-Inflammation is a symptom of many chronic diseases, such as arthritis or Alzheimer’s disease.
+If your body sends out inflammatory cells when you’re not sick or injured, you may have chronic inflammation.
+Inflammation is a symptom of many chronic diseases, like arthritis and Alzheimer’s disease.

 There are two types of inflammation: